-Pacemaker implantation is a surgical procedure where a small electrical device called a pacemaker is implanted in your chest.
+Having a pacemaker fitted means that a small electrical device called a pacemaker will need to be surgically implanted in your chest.

-The pacemaker sends regular electrical pulses that help keep your heart beating regularly.
+The pacemaker sends electrical pulses to your heart to keep it beating regularly and not too slowly.

-Having a pacemaker fitted can greatly improve your quality of life if you have problems with your heart rhythm, and the device can be lifesaving for some people.
+Having a pacemaker fitted can significantly improve your quality of life if you have problems with a slow heart rate.
+The device can be lifesaving for some people.

 Pacemaker implantation is one of the most common types of heart surgery carried out in the UK.
-During 2012-13 in England, more than 40,000 people had a pacemaker fitted.
+In 2013-14, more than 70,500 people had a pacemaker fitted in England, and over 10,000 people had a cardioverter defibrillator fitted.

-The pacemaker is a small metal box weighing 20-50g.
-It is attached to one or more wires, known as pacing leads, which run to your heart.
+A pacemaker is a small device about the size of a matchbox that weighs 20-50g.
+It consists of a pulse generator – which has a battery and a tiny computer circuit – and one or more wires, known as pacing leads, which attach to your heart.

-The rate at which these electrical impulses are sent out is called the discharge rate.
+The pulse generator emits electrical impulses through the wires to your heart.
+The rate at which the electrical impulses are sent out is called the pacing rate.

 Most pacemakers have a special sensor that recognises body movement or your breathing rate.
-This allows them to speed up the discharge rate when you are active.
+This allows them to speed up the discharge rate when you're active.
 Doctors describe this as rate responsive.

 Why do I need a pacemaker?